 I AM PASSIONATE ABOUT WORKING WITH MY CLIENTS, EITHER THROUGH ONE-ON-ONE THERAPY, THROUGH MY WORK WITH PROFESSIONAL WOMEN AND MOTHERS, OR CORPORATE WELLNESS SEMINARS.

 I am a licensed and registered clinical health psychologist.
 I help individuals and couples who are experiencing difficulties in their relationships, coping with emotions, struggling with how they feel about themselves and/ or coping with interpersonal and personality-related problems.
 I also provide services to people who are coping with an acute or chronic illness, including cancer, diabetes, HIV, and chronic pain.
-At the Centre for Interpersonal Relationships (CFIR), I am the Service Consultant for the Relationship & Sex Therapy Treatment Service and a clinical supervisor.
+I am the Director of Integrated Wellness in Ottawa.
+I also offer clinical supervision and consultation.

 When I am not sitting in my chair with clients, I am presenting to corporations on employee wellness and management and to healthcare providers on key issues related to mental health.